toverainc/willow-autocorrect/README.md

 There are also a variety of additional knobs to tune: look around line 110 in `wac.py` if you are interested - and that's just a start!
 Typesense is really on another level.

 We intend to incorporate early feedback to expose configuration parameters and improve defaults for when WAC is integrated with WAS.
+All configuration options in your browser with WAS and WAS Web UI.

 ### Figuring out what you're actually trying to do

 Typesense includes "semantic search".

 Semantic search can recognize variations in language - it understands what you're trying to say.
-So for example:
+For example:

 - "Turn on the lights in eating room" matches "turn on dining room".
 - "turn on upstairs desk lamps" matches "turn on upstairs desk lights"

-Between distance matching and semantic search WAC can match some truly wild variations in commands/STT errors:
+Between distance matching and semantic search Typesense can match some truly wild variations in commands:

 - "turn-of lights and eating room." becomes 'turn off dining room lights.'
 - "turn-on lights in primary toilet" becomes "turn on lights in master bathroom"